Sweeping up Zeta: Applications

-\begin{theorem}[{\cite[Conjecture 3.3 (a)]{armstrong2014sweep}}] The sweep map is a bijection \end{theorem} \begin{proof} Since the modular sweep map only \emph{permutes} its input, it restricts to a bijection on words with a specified content.
-We claim that by choosing $m$ large enough, the modular sweep map agrees with the sweep map when the letters $a_j$ with multiplicities $e_j$ are replaced by their natural representatives $a_j\pmod m$ in $\{0,1,2,\ldots,m-1\}$ (and all other elements are given multiplicity $0$), and similarly for the levels $\ell_j$.
+\begin{theorem}[{\cite[Conjecture 3.3 (a)]{armstrong2014sweep}}] The sweep map is a bijection \end{theorem} \begin{proof} Since the modular sweep map only \emph{permutes} its input $\w$, it restricts to a bijection on words with a specified content.
+We claim that by choosing $m$ large enough, the modular sweep map agrees with the sweep map when the letters $a_j$ and levels $\ell_j$ are taken modulo $m$.

-When computing the modular sweep map, so long as $m$ is large enough that all distinct letters correspond to distinct letters modulo $m$, and that all distinct levels correspond to distinct modular levels, the images of the modular sweep map and the sweep maps agree modulo $m$.
-We can achieve this simultaneously for all words in $\AZ$ by taking $m>\sum_{j=1}^{n} e_j|a_j|$.
-We conclude that by taking $m$ large enough and the letters $a_i$ modulo $m$, we may use the inverse modular sweep map to compute the inverse sweep map. \end{proof}
+When computing the modular sweep map, so long as $m$ is large enough that \begin{enumerate} \item all distinct letters correspond to distinct letters modulo $m$, \item all distinct levels correspond to distinct modular levels, and \item modulo $m$, all negative levels are larger than all positive levels, \end{enumerate} then by the definitions of $\swg$ and $\sw$, the images of the sweep and modular sweep maps will be constructed by visiting the same letters in the same order---and so will agree modulo $m$.
+Increasing $m$ further does not result in a violation of these conditions, and we conclude that the modular sweep map ``stabilizes'' after the point that it begins emulating the sweep map.
+By ``stabilize,'' we mean that that the only change in the output of $\sw$ when the modulus changes from $m$ to $m+1$ is the addition of a single empty new block between the negative and positive levels modulo $m$.

+We can achieve these conditions simultaneously for all words in $\AZ$ by taking $m>\sum_{j=1}^{n} e_j|a_j|$.
+Note that this bound does not depend on the levels in the original word---only on the content, which is unchanged under the sweep or modular sweep map.
+We conclude that by taking $m$ large enough and the letters $a_i$ modulo $m$, we may use the inverse modular sweep map to compute the inverse sweep map. \end{proof} \begin{example} Continuing~\Cref{ex:zeta_final,ex:zeta_final2}, we verify the three conditions in~\Cref{thm:sweep_bij} for $\sw$ to emulate $\swg$ are satisfied when $m \geq 12$ (this choice of $m$ is only valid for this particular word, not for all rearrangements).
+Fixing $m\geq 12$ and writing $\overline{i}:=-i \mod m$, we take the word in~\Cref{ex:zeta_final} modulo $m$ and use the \emph{modular} sweep map to compute that $\sw(\w \mod m)$ agrees with $\uu \mod m$:

+The effect of increasing $m$ will be only to increase the number of empty blocks in the word $\sw(\w \mod m)$ between the levels $\bar{7}$ and $4$.

+We now indicate the straightforward method to compute the inverse sweep map starting only with the word $\uu$. \Cref{thm:sweep_bij} tells us that we can take $m>3 \cdot 8 + 2 \cdot 10=44$.
+We may apply $\invf$ with this modulus to recover the missing data of the modular levels, and then run $\swp$ and discard the modulus (restoring the letters to their original values in $\mathbb{Z}$) to recover $\w$. \end{example}